Washington High School (Cedar Rapids, Iowa): History

 The first principal, Fred J. Kluss, had been principal at Roosevelt before coming to Washington in 1957.
 Kluss was succeeded as principal by Don Birdsell, who served for three years.
 Robert O. Fitzsimmons became principal in 1962.
 Donald G. Nau took over as principal in the middle of the 1966–67 school year.
 Ralph Plagman was principal from 1981 to 2016.
 Ralph Plagman resigned in 2016, with Dr. Carlos Grant taking up the job as interim.
 John Cline was hired as principal on April 19, 2017.
 After the 2020 school year, John Cline resigned from the job and moved back to North Carolina.
 The international pandemic and his deep marital issues were cited as the reasons for his resignation.

-In the spring semester of 2017, transgender student Jeffrey Abraham was elected as the President of the class of 2020.
+In the spring semester of 2017, transgender student Jeffrey Abraham was elected as President of the class of 2020.
+Abraham is cited as the first transgender president in the state of Iowa.
 Under his class presidency, thousands of dollars were raised for the school.
-His three years as president culminated in an inspiring speech he gave for the graduating class on May 29, 2020.
-The speech was recorded and broadcast live on Youtube, due to the in-person commencement ceremony being canceled in the wake of the Covid-19 Pandemic.
+His three years as president, culminated in an inspiring speech he gave for the graduating class on may 29, 2020.
+The commencement speech was recorded and broadcast live on Youtube, due to the in-person commencement ceremony being canceled in the wake of the Covid-19 pandemic.

 In December 2017, a former substitute teacher at the school, Mary Elizabeth Haglin, was convicted of sexual exploitation by a school employee, an aggravated misdemeanor.
 She had a sexual relationship with 17-year-old student from 2015 to June 2016.
 An appeal, on May 2, 2018, upheld the ruling of 90 days jail sentence, the appeal delaying the start of her sentence until October 2018.